SevaDer14/new-tonality-lab/src/routes/about/+page.md

 ## Support

-Support my work by spreading knowledge, using New Tonality tools in your music and donating on [Ko-Fi](https://ko-fi.com/newtonality) or sending BTC *bc1qzu3cscpaltcpqhe5pjrc3y64gux0ja6dtacvvw*.
+Support my work by spreading knowledge, using New Tonality tools in your music and donating on [Ko-Fi](https://ko-fi.com/newtonality) or sending BTC.
 Also check out my music that I do as Offcast on [Bandcamp](https://offcast.bandcamp.com/album/redemption).

+BTC Address: *bc1qzu3cscpaltcpqhe5pjrc3y64gux0ja6dtacvvw*